whipbearer/simple-calculator_w_GUI/README.md

 # simple-calculator_w_GUI

-You could download the executable to have the full experience or the python file that I used to make this.
+You can download the latest version of this calculator.
+This was my first use of customtkinter.